trans-travel/trans-travel/notes/usa-immigration.md

 consider avoiding the USA.
 You may be detained and/or denied entry.
 Note that detention by CBP will likely be in accordance with your sex assigned at birth.

+You MAY be able to travel on an updated passport if you do not need a visa.
+But it is currently unknown how this will be implemented.

 See [Erin in the Morning's
 report](https://www.erininthemorning.com/p/marco-rubio-may-have-just-banned?utm_source=post-email-title&publication_id=994764&post_id=157905772&utm_campaign=email-post-title&isFreemail=false&r=w1apa&triedRedirect=true&utm_medium=email)